Disclaimer: This fanfic was based on the works of R. A. Salvatore.

-Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 "Of course."
 Vierna bowed.

 Her orders given, Malice stormed out of the chamber, with Briza trailing closely behind her.
 The oldest daughter seemed rather disappointed that she couldn't stay behind to watch the scene unfold, though she kept smirking at the prospect of the inevitable violence.
 Other family members were in no hurry to leave.
 Today's incident was clearly one of a kind, and it was not because of the weapon master's involvement, it was because of Drizzt's.
 Thankfully, the boy hadn't decided to blurt out any unfortunate words yet, and was instead admiring the floor in silence, perhaps disconcerted with the adults' stares or trying to make sense of Zak's lie.

 Vierna ignored the boy for now and turned to Zak, instead.
 There was a trace of hesitation in her eyes, even as she stroked the handle of her whip.
-She wouldn't dare to disobey Matron Malice's orders, and she was of course just as upset with the ceremony having been disrupted as any other priestess in her place would, but she didn't seem overly keen on beating her father into unconsciousness.
+She wouldn't dare to disobey Matron Malice's orders, and she was just as upset with the ceremony having been disrupted as any other priestess in her place would, but she didn't seem overly keen on beating her father into unconsciousness.
 Zak wasn't looking forward to meeting his punishment at her hands, either.

-    In a calm voice, he said, "If I recall properly, you charged the patron with watching the child, not me.
+In a calm voice, he said, "If I recall properly, you charged the patron with watching the child, not me."